mfannin099/18_birdies_project/notes.md

 Hook up to Github ---> done, no idea why that is always such a challenge

-Create Classes for Course and player.... also make code ready for a loop
+Create Classes for Course and player.... also make code ready for a loop ----> done

+Run Simulation 10,000k times....? save to csv, create classifier for the type of golfer